awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    tar -xvzf dlr-1.0-py2-armv7l.tar.gz
    ```

-1. The resulting `dlr-1.0-py2-armv7l` directory contains an `examples` folder containing files including `inference.py`, the example code we use in this tutorial for inference\.
+1. The resulting `dlr-1.0-py2-armv7l` directory contains an `examples` folder\.
+It contains `inference.py`, the example code used in this tutorial for inference\.
 You can view this code as a usage example to create your own inference code\.

     Compress the files in the `examples` folder into a file named `optimizedImageClassification.zip`\.
 **Note**